Primitive patterns in Java 25

 Primitive patterns in Java 25 (JEP 507) complete Java’s pattern matching model by allowing primitives in instanceof, switch, and record patterns.
 This article explains syntax, safe conversions, nested patterns, real-world use cases, best practices, and common pitfalls, helping us write cleaner, safer, and more expressive Java code.

-Java’s pattern-matching journey has been progressing steadily over the last few releases.
-First, we got pattern matching for instanceof (JEP 305), which lets us test a type and bind a variable in a single step.
-Then came pattern matching for switch, allowing more expressive case labels.
-After that, record patterns were introduced, enabling deep data deconstruction in a concise and readable way.
+Over the last few Java releases, pattern matching has evolved steadily.
+It began with pattern matching for instanceof (JEP 305), which allowed developers to test a type and bind a variable in a single step.
+Later, pattern matching for switch introduced more expressive case labels.
+After that, record patterns enabled concise and readable data deconstruction.

 JEP 507 is the next step in this evolution.

-This change is significant because, until now, pattern matching worked mainly with reference types (String, Point, records, etc.).
-Primitives like int, long, double, and even boolean were not first-class citizens in the pattern-matching world.
+Until now, pattern matching worked mainly with reference types such as String, records, and user-defined classes.
+Because of this, primitive types like int, long, double, and even boolean were not first-class citizens in the pattern-matching model.

-With JEP 507, pattern matching becomes uniform, predictable, and complete — whether we are working with reference types or primitive values.
+With JEP 507, this limitation is removed.
+Pattern matching becomes uniform, predictable, and complete, whether we are working with reference types or primitive values.

 As Java developers, we often work with both object types and primitive values.
 However, before Java 25, pattern matching treated these two worlds very differently.
 Patterns worked beautifully for reference types, but primitives did not enjoy the same capabilities.
 This left us writing extra boilerplate, manual checks, and conversions whenever we dealt with numbers or boolean values.